-Recommendation(s): It is recommended that:

-- 1) The details of the mandatory scheme set out in this report are noted and that they are already implemented. - 2) The details of the discretionary powers relating to the Cost of Living Support Scheme are also noted. - 3) The following categories and amounts are approved as the basis for discretionary payments under the Cost of Living Support Scheme: - a) £150 will be paid to recipients of Council Tax exemptions awarded in respect of: - Care Leavers - People with a Severe Mental Impairment (SMI) - Occupants of certain self-contained annexes - Residents under 18 years old - Care home residents - People resident elsewhere as they are receiving care - People resident elsewhere as they are providing care - Students studying elsewhere - b) Other categories for which a payment of £150 will be made:
+Purpose: To provide information on the mandatory scheme and to consider the wide discretionary powers also available to the Authority under the Welsh Government's Cost of Living Support Scheme to provide immediate financial support to householders considered to be in need of assistance with living costs.
+Policy Framework: Tackling Poverty Consultation: Access to Services, Finance, Legal, Social Services Recommendation(s): It is recommended that: Recommendation(s): It is recommended that: 1) The details of the mandatory scheme set out in this report are noted and that they are already implemented.
+2) The details of the discretionary powers relating to the Cost of Living Support Scheme are also noted.
+3) The following categories and amounts are approved as the basis for discretionary payments under the Cost of Living Support Scheme: a) £150 will be paid to recipients of Council Tax exemptions awarded in respect of: Care Leavers People with a Severe Mental Impairment (SMI) Occupants of certain self-contained annexes Residents under 18 years old Care home residents People resident elsewhere as they are receiving care Students studying elsewhere

-- Households occupying domestic dwellings in bands F to I for which a disability adaptation reduction has been granted. - Tenants of Swansea Council not in receipt of support from Housing Benefit (HB) or Universal Credit (UC) - in addition to any main scheme payment they are entitled to. - Any household Swansea Council can identify as being eligible for a £150 payment from the main scheme and which is required to register for a payment but has not done so by a date 2 weeks before the scheme closes.

-c) Additional measures

-- £52,500 be placed in a fuel costs support fund to be used to support people having difficulty meeting fuel costs. - £28 to be paid to all households occupying domestic dwellings in Council Tax Bands A and B (in addition to any other single payment of £150 they are already entitled to from the main or discretionary scheme).
-One payment per property. - d) The maximum payment to one household from the Cost of Living Support Scheme as a whole will be £300.

-Report Author: Julian Morgans
+Households occ which a disabilit Tenants of Swa Housing Benefit any main schen Any household for a £150 payn required to regis or which a payment of £150 will be made: cupying domestic dwellings in bands F to I for ty adaptation reduction has been granted.
+Insea Council not in receipt of support from t (HB) or Universal Credit (UC) - in addition to ne payment they are entitled to.
+Swansea Council can identify as being eligible nent from the main scheme and which is ster for a payment but has not done so by a efore the scheme closes. c) Additional measures £52,500 be placed in a fuel costs support fund to be used to support people having difficulty meeting fuel costs. £28 to be paid to all households occupying domestic dwellings in Council Tax Bands A and B (in addition to any other single payment of £150 they are already entitled to from the main or discretionary scheme).
+One payment per property. d) The maximum payment to one household from the Cost of Living Support Scheme as a whole will be £300.
+Report Author: Finance Officer: Legal Officer: Access to Services Officer: Julian Morgans Ben Smith Debbie Smith Rhian Millar